 Capital One® Savor® vs. Capital One Venture Rewards Credit Card

 The Savor Rewards from Capital One and Capital One Venture Rewards Credit Card have key differences that are worth considering before deciding which card is for you.
 If you are more of a foodie, the Savor card is a great option with 4% cash back earned on dining and entertainment, 2% cash back on grocery purchases, and 1% earned on all other purchases.
 For the travel minded, the Venture card earns 2 miles on every purchase, not just travel purchases, and miles can be redeemed for a variety of travel expenses including hotel accommodations, auto rentals and airfare.

-The welcome bonus for the Venture card is higher with 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+The welcome bonus for the Venture card is higher with a one-time bonus of 60,000 miles once you spend $3,000 on purchases within three months from account opening, equal to $600 in travel.
 The Savor card only offers a $300 cash-back bonus after $3,000 on purchases within three months of account opening.

 If "foodie" is a term you use to describe yourself, then absolutely, the Savor Rewards from Capital One is a great card.

 The best applicant for this card is a person who loves a good night out with delicious food or constant entertainment.
 This person will also enjoy intimate nights in with family and friends, creating their own culinary masterpieces, thanks to awards on groceries as well.

 International travelers who enjoy a variety of culinary delights and excursions will also benefit from this card because of its standard Capital One benefits, including no foreign transaction fees.